-Step 8: Set up the runtime environment to complete the installation ctxinstall.sh ctxinstall.sh is the easy install script that configures the runtime environment for the Linux VDA.
-For more information, use the help command ctxinstall.sh -h.
+Step 8: Run easy install to configure the environment and VDA to complete the installation ctxinstall.sh ctxinstall.sh is the easy install script for doing some pre-configuration and setting up the VDA running environment variables.

 After installing the Linux VDA package, configure the running environment by using the ctxinstall.sh script or GUI.